TERITORI/teritori-dapp/README.md

   <img src="https://i.postimg.cc/C1zJ8fmM/Twitter-Original-Header-Dots-curvemode.png" alt="Teritori" title="Teritori" height="300px" />
 </h1>

-<h3 align="center"> Teritori is a decentralized application, with a dedicated Cosmos SDK Blockchain, providing tools for decentralized organizations & Web3 adventurers. </h3>
+<h3 align="center"> Teritori is a decentralized application, with a dedicated Cosmos SDK Blockchain, providing tools for decentralized organizations & Web3 adventurers.
+In upcoming year (2023), team target is to migrate on Gnolang smartcontracts, allowing to build smartcontracts in Go, with a robust and radically transparent approach. </h3>

+> **Warning**: Teritori is still under active alpha development and not audited yet.
+The dApp should be used very carefuly.

 ---